horizontalsystems/Bitcoin-Explained-Guide/README.md

 **Bitcoin Privacy Explained**

 When it comes to privacy in Bitcoin it's somewhat semi-private.
-While all transactions in Bitcoin network are public they're appear as transaction from one Bitcoin address to another.
+While all transactions in Bitcoin network are public they simply appear as transaction from some Bitcoin address to another.

 The image below shows a screenshot of a transaction (ID: [https://btc.com/75e728201f3c35346542f5671ebefa958191aa64b0567aad46d2a7360b626280](https://btc.com/75e728201f3c35346542f5671ebefa958191aa64b0567aad46d2a7360b626280)) from a public BTC.com block explorer.